Pattani Masala

 • Chop one onion finely and keep it aside.
 Cut another onion and tomato into medium size pieces.

 • In a kadai add one teaspoon oil.
-In the oil fry red chillies, coriander seeds, cinnamon stick and cloves for few a seconds and remove them from the kadai.
-In the same kadai add one more teaspoon of oil and fry the medium size onion pieces for a few seconds.
+In the oil fry red chillies, coriander seeds, cinnamon stick and cloves for few a seconds.
+Then remove them from the kadai.
+In the same kadai add one more teaspoon of oil.
+Fry the medium size onion pieces for a few seconds.
 Then add the tomato pieces and fry for a few more seconds.
-Let the fried items cool for a bit.
+Let the fried items cool.
 Then grind all the fried items (including chillies, coriander seeds, cinnamon, cloves) to a smooth paste.

 • Take one or two tablespoon of cooked peas and grind it with little water to a paste.
 Keep it aside.